ambitioninc/django-restraint/docs/setup.rst

 The Restraint Configuration
 ---------------------------
-Restraint is configured all in one place using :code:`restraint.register_restraint_config`.
-This function must be called during load time in order for Restraint to be able to perform dynamic permission queries and object-level filtering.
+Restraint is configured all in one place using the :code:`RESTRAINT_CONFIGURATION` django setting.

 An example Restraint configuration is provided below.
 Details of the configuration are outlined in later sections.

 .. code-block:: python

-    from restraint import register_restraint_config

-    register_restraint_config({
+    config = {
         'perm_set_getter': perm_set_getter_function,
         'perm_sets': {
             'super': {